nicozanf/py4web-pyinstaller/README.md

 ## How to use them

 Just downoad the correct zip file and uncompress it on a folder.
-Goto that folder and run 'py4web-start apps' from the Command Prompt / Terminal or directly from the GUI.
+Goto that folder and run 'py4web-start' from the Command Prompt / Terminal.

 If you prefer to build them by yourself, see the specific README [for Windows](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_win.md) and [for Mac](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_mac.md).